gaia-pipeline/gaia/README.rst

 Gaia is an open source automation platform which makes it easy and fun to build powerful pipelines in any programming language.
 Based on `HashiCorp's go-plugin`_ and `gRPC`_, gaia is efficient, fast, lightweight and developer friendly.
 Gaia is currently alpha! `Do not use it for mission critical jobs yet!`_

-Develop powerful `pipelines <What is a pipeline?_>`_ with the help of `SDKs <Why do I need an SDK?_>`_ (currently only Go) and simply check-in your code into a git repository.
+Develop powerful `pipelines <What is a pipeline?_>`_ with the help of `SDKs <Why do I need an SDK?_>`_ and simply check-in your code into a git repository.
 Gaia automatically clones your code repository, compiles your code to a binary and executes it on-demand.
 All results are streamed back and formatted to a user-friendly graphical output.

 Motivation
 ==========